vossisboss/pyconwagtail2024/README.md

-# Step Three: Extend and add models
+# Step Three: Extend home page model

 Before you start adding content and translating it, you'll need to add some models to Wagtail.
 Wagtail models are derived from [Django models](https://docs.djangoproject.com/en/4.1/topics/db/models/).
 One key difference in writing models for Wagtail is that adding views isn't necessary unless you need to create a highly customized view or form.
 We'll go over this in a bit more detail when you add templates to your project.
 For right now, you mostly need to know that models provide the essential fields and structures for the content on your Wagtail site that will be stored in your database.